saturnlighting/literature-review/README.md

 disciplines, including engineering, public health, urban design/planning, and transport planning.

-Research on this relationship is very recent and seems to be increasing.
-All the studies were written in the last fifteen years, with 2022 being the year in which most studies on this topic were published (Figure 2).
+Research on this relationship is very recent.
+All the studies were written in the last fifteen years (Figure 2).
 Methodologically, the studies can be roughly divided into those that used subjective measurements and objective measurements.

 <div class="figure" style="text-align: center">